Tina Leser: Career

 Leser opened a speciality store in Honolulu in 1935 called Tina Leser Gowns, located across the street from the Royal Hawaiian Hotel.
 Until it closed in 1942, the store sold resort wear, primarily playsuits and coverups, designed by Leser that she created with the help of a French dressmaker.
 Fabrics used included sailcloth, Hawaiian and Filipino fabrics.
-Her client base included celebrities as The Dolly Sisters and Joan Crawford.
-The exposition allowed to sell her designs to department stores Bonwit Teller and Saks Fifth Avenue.
+Her client base included celebrities such as The Dolly Sisters and Joan Crawford.
+The exposition allowed her to sell her designs to department stores Bonwit Teller and Saks Fifth Avenue.
 After the Attack on Pearl Harbor, she was required to close the shop and leave the island.

 Encouraged by Edna Woolman Chase and Carmel Snow, Leser met with buyers at Saks Fifth Avenue who purchased 500 playsuits from Leser.
 Leser briefly ran her own company in New York from 1941 to 1943.
-Her 1941 collections included Hawaiian palaka fabric, hand painted fabric, and menswear.
+Her 1941 collections included Hawaiian palaka fabric, hand-painted fabric, and menswear.
 At that time, her business was headquartered at 1 West 47th Street in Manhattan.
 A 1941 article describes her salon as having "hand-painted satin drapes and sea-shell chairs."

 From 1942 to 1952, Leser designed for the Edwin H. Foreman sportswear company.
 While working with Edwin H. Foreman, Leser introduced harem pants, dhoti pants, and toreador pants as "at home" clothing for American women.

-In 1952, Lesser again founded her own company, Tina Leser Inc., which she headed until her retirement in 1964.
+In 1952, Leser again founded her own company, Tina Leser Inc., which she headed until her retirement in 1964.
 The headquarters were at 550 7th Avenue in Manhattan.
 During this phase in her career, Leser promoted hand painted Hawaiian print, sarong-type play clothes, and cashmere dresses.

 From 1949 to 1953, Leser organized the Tina Leser prize for Japanese designers.

 Leser's celebrity clients included Joan Crawford, Joan Fontaine, Paulette Goddard, Audrey Hepburn, and Kim Novak.
 Leser designed costumes for the 1950 film Born to be Bad.
 Star Joan Fontaine said "the only acceptable art of the film was my wardrobe designed by Tina Leser."
 Leser also designed the costumes for the 1946 Broadway musical Park Avenue.

 Tina Leser died on January 23, 1986.